jdemuynke/jdemuynke.github.io/projects/mironins.md

   - Interactive audio installation
   - Sonification of paintings
   - Augmented reality
-summary: Mironins project aims at redesigning the cultural experience offered during the visit of The Fundació Joan Miró in Barcelona.
+summary: Mironins project aims to redesign the cultural experience offered during the visit of The Fundació Joan Miró in Barcelona.

 ---